jasonxu90/jasonxu90.github.io/index.md

 Some recent and upcoming:

+* Together with Prof. Leo Duan, I will be teaching a short course on “Harnessing Optimization in Bayesian Inference” at JSM 2025

-* PhD Alum Raphael Morsomme received the Student Paper Award in the 2025 ASA LiDS Paper Competition.
-Congratulations!
+* Congratulations to group alum Raphael Morsomme on receiving the Student Paper Award in the 2025 ASA LiDS Paper Competition

+* Congratulations to group alum Saptarshi Chakraborty who will join the Statistics faculty at University of Michigan

 * I am moving from Duke to UCLA effective January!